qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 #### 5. Conclusions & Furthur Discussion

-There is strong evidence that biosolids application and sampling dates have significant impact on improving soil productivity.
+There is strong evidence that biosolids application and sampling dates have significant impact on improving soil stability.
 They affect MWD interactively instead of individually.
 There is also strong evidence that biosolids application increases the spread of species POPR.
 There is a moderate positive correlation between MWD and cover value.
 In